 When to see a doctor

-If you experience symptoms of a lower back spinal strain injury that don’t resolve after a week or prevent you from doing your normal activities, you should see your doctor.
-You should also seek medical treatment if you experience radiating leg pain, as this symptom may suggest nerve damage.
+If you experience symptoms of a back muscle injury or lower back tightness that don’t resolve after a week or prevent you from doing your normal activities, you should see your doctor.
+You should also seek medical treatment if you experience radiating leg pain, as this symptom may suggest that you may have a more serious injury such as sciatica or nerve damage.

 Non-operative treatment

-Treatment of lower back strains usually involves non-surgical measures to allow injured muscles to heal properly.
+Treatment of lower back strain injuries always involves non-surgical measures to allow injured muscles to heal properly.
 Conservative treatments include:

 - Rest from activities and sports that place strain on the back